bootstrap-vue/bootstrap-vue/docs/components/carousel/README.md

 Set the prop `indicators` to show the slide indicator buttons.

-Both indicators andcontrols can be set at the same time
+Both indicators and controls can be set at the same time or independently.

-### V-modal support
+### V-model support
-Control which slide is howing programaticaly via `v-model` (which binds to the `value` prop
+Programaticaly xontrol which slide is showing via `v-model` (which binds to the `value` prop).
+Note slides are indexed starting at `0`.

 ### Accessibility
 By providing a document unique value via the `id` prop, `<b-carousel>` will enable accessibility features.
 It is highly recommended to always add an ID to all components.

-All controls have aria labels.
+All carousel controls and indicateors have aria labels.
 These can be customized by setting the various `label-*` props.